sea-lab-wm/finegrained-rationale/README.md

 ### Results
 - **results/AnnotatorAgreement.csv**: This csv shows the agreement rate and accuracy of the annotations in each annotation session.
 (Referenced in *Section 3.4 - Results and Analysis*)
-- **results/AnnotatorAgreement.csv**: This csv shows the agreement rate and accuracy of the annotations in each annotation session.
-(Referenced in *Section 3.4 - Results and Analysis*)
 - **results/CommitWiseArtifactCount.csv**: This csv shows the number of Artifact we collected for each commit.
 (Referenced in *Section 3.4 - Results and Analysis*)
 - **results/ProjectWiseArtifactCount.csv**: This csv shows the number of Artifact we collected for each project.
 (Referenced in *Section 3.4 - Results and Analysis*)
 - **results/PromptDevelopmentPerformanceComparisonIndividualVSVoting.pdf**: This table shows performance comparison between voting and individual response of a model.
 (Referenced in *Section 5.3 - Prompt Development Results*)